ICIJ/datashare/README.md

 You can download the script [datashare.sh](datashare-dist/src/main/datashare.sh) and execute it.
 It will :

 - download [redis](https://redis.io), [elasticsearch](https://www.elastic.co/) and datashare [docker](https://www.docker.com/docker-community) containers
-- initialise an elasticsearch index with datashare mapping
+- initialize an elasticsearch index with datashare mapping
 - provide CLI to run datashare extract, index, name finding tasks
 - provide a WEB GUI to run datashare extract, index, name finding tasks, and search in the documents